utat-ss/HERON-documentation/communication-protocols/spi-using-spi.md

-## Using our SPI Library
+# Using our SPI Library

-Here are the basic software steps to send SPI messages:
+Here are the basic software steps to send SPI messages.

+Setup:
+1. Initialize SPI
-1. Initialize CS as an output pin
+2. Initialize CS as an output pin
-2. Set CS high
+3. Set CS high

-3. Initialize SPI
-4. Send SPI message
+Transmission:
-5. Set CS low
+1. Set CS low
-6. Send message
+2. Send SPI message
-7. Set CS high
+3. Set CS high

-### Initializing CS as an output pin and writing CS high or low
+## CS Pin

 On our microcontroller each IO pin has three registers that control it.
 We will only need to use two of them.
 There is the data direction register that controls if the pin is input our output and there is the port register that lets you write high or low on the pin.

 Once you figure out what pin you are using for CS you can check the microcontroller’s datasheet to get the name of the pin.
 Figure 1 shows the pin configuration for the ATmega32m1 microcontroller.